shounakgly/shounakgly/README.md

 🌱 I enjoy learning and growing my skills.
 I'm currently brushing up my skills in API documentation and refreshing my knowledge in Instructional Design.

 📹 Prior to becoming a Technical Writer, I was a media professional.
+You can check out my [demo reel](https://vimeo.com/176694314) to see my videography and editing skills.
 I still put some of my media skills to use in turning complex documentation into easy-to-follow videos and tutorials to help evangelize and troubleshoot products.